How to Install Memcached on Debian 9 / Debian 8

 Update the repository index.

 Memcached is available in Debian repositories.
-Install Memcached using the apt-get command.
+Install Memcached on Debian 9 using the apt-get command.

 apt-get -y install memcached netcat